Over 400 years old…

 Go write it!

-* PS – despite the flippant approach, I actually read Don Quixote once.
-Every.
-Last.
-Page.
+* PS – despite the flippant tone, I actually read Don Quixote once.

 People are always surprised when I reveal my nerdy boast.
 But I wear this stat proudly like a medal of book-wormery.